 In order to truly kick an Oxycodone addiction, users have to address the problematic behaviors that led to addiction, not just the physical dependency that developed as a result.

-During Oxycodone rehab, patients learn new ways of coping with life’s stresses, how to avoid overpowering cravings and triggers, and essentially how to take back control of their lives.
+During Oxycodone rehab, patients learn new ways of coping with life’s stresses.
+They learn how to avoid overpowering cravings and triggers, and essentially how to take back control of their lives.

 But not all levels of care are the same.
 In most cases, rehab boils down to three main categories: inpatient, outpatient, and intensive outpatient programs (IOPs).

 Inpatient Rehab – An inpatient rehab program is often considered to be the “gold standard” of treatment.
-Patients are confined to the boundaries of the program campus and typically aren’t allowed to leave without chaperones.
-This, of course, is meant to limit the risk of exposure to the drug and to help keep them focused on their recovery.
+Patients are confined to the boundaries of the campus and typically aren’t allowed to leave without chaperones.
+This, of course, is meant to limit the risk of exposure to drugs and alcohol and to help keep patients focused on their recovery.

 Outpatient Rehabilitation – Outpatient rehabilitation is a more flexible alternative to inpatient treatment.
 Instead of being confined to the campus, patients attend several treatment sessions a week, usually taking place in the evenings.
-This allows recovering addicts to attend to daily obligations as usual while still getting treatment for their Oxycodone problem.
+This allows recovering addicts to tend to daily obligations while still getting treatment for their oxycodone problem.

 Outpatient programs are often cheaper than inpatient ones and usually last around 3 months at a time.

-Intensive Outpatient Programs (IOPs) – As the name suggests, an IOP is a treatment program that offers the flexibility of outpatient but with a higher level of care.
-Patients in these programs will typically attend more evening treatment sessions a week than outpatient programs, and they'll usually end up lasting longer too.
+Intensive Outpatient Programs (IOPs) – As the name suggests, an IOP is a treatment program that offers the flexibility of an outpatient program, but with a higher level of care.
+Patients in these programs will typically attend more evening treatment sessions a week than with standard outpatient programs.
+The length of the program will also usually be longer.

-The length of these programs is normally around 3 months, and they'll usually be slightly more expensive than outpatient programs but less than inpatient ones.
+The length of these programs is normally around 3 months.
+These programs will usually be slightly more expensive than outpatient programs but less expensive than inpatient ones.